C0rine/Mume/PROCESS.md

 I have spend a lot of hours on the recycling of views in the gridview ([link](https://www.udacity.com/course/viewer#!/c-ud853/l-1395568821/m-1601259313)).
 For now I have saved the images in cache, but when the user scrolls, there are still network requests being made.
 This is a bit inconvient when the user scrolls up and down.
 But since Android implemented it this way I assume for now this is how it is supposed to work.
 There are still some glitches in the UI when loading the tiles for the first time, but I will try to fix these tomorrow.

 I have branched my repo since I tried another LruCache approach to fix the glitches in de gridview.
 It gave me more glitches.
 I thought however I might need the code later so I saved it in a commit on a different branch.

+#Day 10
+**Fri 15 Jan 2016**
+- Added ProgressBar (loading circle) to the Results-Activity to further smoothen the UI.
+This loading circle now is showing for a fixed 1500ms to give the gridview behind it some time to load.
+Ideally I would like this to be the actual time to load, but I will implement this probably in the last week.
+- I have implemented a way to get the data from the collection-detail endpoint of the Rijksmuseum API.
+The request is made when the user presses one of the tiles and goes to the Selected-Activity.
+So the artist name, materials, dating, etc.. can be viewed now in the Selected-Activity.
+What is left to do is to also show the appropriate image.
+I will try to implement this upcoming weekend.

+#Weekend
+**Sat 16 Jan and Sun 17 Jan 2016**